OctopusDeploy/blog/blog/2022-01/jenkins-running-unit-tests/index.md

  - Octopus
 ---

-Verifying code changes with unit tests is a critical process in the development workflow.
+Verifying code changes with unit tests is a critical process in typical development workflows.
 Jenkins provides a number of plugins to collect and process the results of tests allowing developers to browse the results, debug failed tests, ignore flakey or faulty tests, and generate reports on the history of tests over time.

 In this post you'll learn how to add unit tests to a Jenkins project and configure plugins to process the results.

 ## Prerequisites

-To follow along with this post you'll need Jenkins instance.
-The [Traditional Jenkins Installation](/blog/2022-01/jenkins-install-guide/index.md), [Docker Jenkins Installation](/blog/2022-01/jenkins-docker-install-guide/index.md), or [Helm Jenkins Installation](/blog/2022-01/jenkins-helm-install-guide/index.md) guides provide instructions on installing Jenkins in your chosen environment.
+To follow along with this post you'll need a Jenkins instance.
+The [Traditional Jenkins Installation](/blog/2022-01/jenkins-install-guide/index.md), [Docker Jenkins Installation](/blog/2022-01/jenkins-docker-install-guide/index.md), or [Helm Jenkins Installation](/blog/2022-01/jenkins-helm-install-guide/index.md) guides provide instructions to install Jenkins in your chosen environment.

 The sample applications you'll build are written in Java and DotNET Core, so the Java Development Kit (JDK) and DotNET Core SDK must be installed on the Jenkins controller or agents that perform the builds.

 You can find instructions on installing the DotNET Core SDK from the [Microsoft website](https://dotnet.microsoft.com/download/dotnet/3.1).
 The sample project is written against DotNET Core 3.1.

-The OpenJDK project provides a free and open source distributions that you can use to compile Java applications.
+The OpenJDK project (and its downstream projects) provide free and open source distributions that you can use to compile Java applications.
 There are many OpenJDK distributions to choose from including [OpenJDK](https://openjdk.java.net), [AdoptOpenJDK](https://adoptopenjdk.net), [Azul Zulu](https://www.azul.com/downloads/), [Red Hat OpenJDK](https://developers.redhat.com/products/openjdk/download), and more.
 I typically use the Azul Zulu distribution, although any distribution will do.

 ## Unit testing in Java

 There are many unit testing frameworks available for Java, but the [most popular](https://www.overops.com/blog/the-top-100-java-libraries-in-2016-after-analyzing-47251-dependencies/) is [JUnit](https://junit.org).
 You'll use the [RandomQuotes](https://github.com/OctopusSamples/RandomQuotes-Java) sample application to demonstrate JUnit tests running in a Jenkins project.

-### Installing the Jenkins plugins
+### Installing the Jenkins plugin

-Install the [JUnit](https://plugins.jenkins.io/junit/) plugin to process the result of JUnit tests.
+You must install the [JUnit](https://plugins.jenkins.io/junit/) plugin to process the result of JUnit tests.
 To install the plugin, click {{Manage Jenkins,Manage Plugins,Available}}, enter `junit` in the search box, select the **JUnit** option, and click **Install without restart**:

 ![Junit Plugin](junit-plugin.png "width=500")